ploomber/contributing/contributing/review.md

 The reviewer is responsible for clicking on `Resolve conversation`.
 Contributors should address observations but it's up to the reviewer to mark them as resolved (as they're the ones that verify that their observations were effectively addressed).

 ![](../assets/resolve-conversation.png)

+## It's ok to dismiss incomplete PRs

+If you receive a request for review but the PR is incomplete (e.g., the CI isn't passing) or there are obvious misses in the acceptance criteria, you can skip your review and check again the next day.
+It's the contributors responsibility to ensure their PRs are ready to review.